 Please review our aid policies for important information.

 The grant amount is based on a student's financial need as determined by Smith College through the financial aid application process.
 Many Smith College SSW grants come from funds given for this purpose by alumni and friends of the School.
 Students may be asked to write to the donor of the fund if the grant is supplied by a named scholarship.
-Need-based grants range from $3,000-$20,000 per year.
-(Awards for the final summer are limited to $1,000.)
+Need-based grants range from $3,000-$15,000 per year.
+(Need-based grants for the final summer range from $230 to $1,500.)
 The School makes every effort to maintain the level of financial aid originally offered into a student's second year dependent upon the School's funding levels and the student's financial circumstances.

 MSW Merit Aid